-Beneficial Owner: Shares of Common Stock Registered in the Name of a Broker, Fiduciary or Custodian
+Beneficial Owner: Shares Registered in the Name of a Broker, Fiduciary or Custodian

 If you are the beneficial owner, you must follow the instructions you receive from your broker, fiduciary or custodian with respect to changing your vote.

 What Is the Quorum Requirement?